 “‘You don’t play a 200-foot game’ [Roger] says.
 ‘You’re not going to score 50 in the NHL.
 So you better learn how to play defence’ and he taught me right from there.”

 Boudreau fancied himself as a scorer, but when he was called up from the minors, it was to play on the fourth line, not the first line.

 “I was never called up to be a No. 1 centre in the NHL from the minors, you’re usually stuck on the fourth line.
 So I better learn how to check because that’s the way I’m going to be there,” Boudreau recalled.
 “Roger taught me that and it stayed with me and I think that’s part of knowing both ends at an early age, and it made me a lot better coach when I got to be able to coach. ”

-Check out the free preview above and sign up for a membership to The Coaches Site to view the full one-hour and eight-minute interview with Boudreau.
+Sign up for a membership to The Coaches Site to view the full one-hour and eight-minute interview with Boudreau.

 - See also:

 We are sorry this post was not useful for you...